techmyth/techmyth.github.io/content/posts/Auditing-AD-NTDS-DB.en.md

 WARNING:
 The NTDS file has been retrieved from a global catalog (GC) server.
 Whilst GCs store information for other domains, they only store password hashes for their primary domain.
-Password hashes have only been dumped for the "pharmax.local" domain.
+Password hashes have only been dumped for the `pharmax.local` domain.
 If you require password hashes for other domains, please obtain the NTDS and SYSTEM files for each domain.

 Password stats for: pharmax.local